 All other interfund transactions, except quasi-external transactions and reimbursements, are reported as transfers.
 Nonrecurring or nonroutine permanent transfers of equity are reported as residual equity transfers.
 All other interfund transfers are reported as operating transfers.
-There was one interfund transfer during the 2022-23 fiscal year, in the amount of \$256,109, from the child nutrition fund to the general fund.
+There were no interfund transfers made during the 2022-23 fiscal year.